martinrenner/RENBoard/README.md

 - **Customizable Columns:** Adapt the board to fit the specific needs of your project by customizing column names and the number of columns.
 - **Visualization:** Track project performance and milestones with detailed statistics including a Burndown chart and measurements of Project Velocity/Throughput.

+## 🚀 Usage

+1. Register and log in to your account.
+3. Create a new project.
+4. Add tasks to your project.
+5. Initiate a new sprint and assign tasks.
+You can add more tasks later.
+6. Progress tasks across columns as you work on them.
+7. Visualize your task progress with the Burndown chart.

 ## ⚙️ Technical Stack

 - **Backend:** FastAPI - A modern, fast (high-performance) web framework for building APIs with Python.